8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/systems/chat-ranks.md

 With this add-on you can set a rank that it will show for players who don't have a rank.

-For example you can make it so that if a player does not have a rank, then their rank will be <span style="color: #55FFFF; background-color: #5e5e5e">Member</span>.
+For example you can make it so that if a player does not have a rank, then their rank will be <code style="color: #55FFFF; background-color: #5e5e5e">Member</code>.

 <Spoiler title="v1.33.0+">